ssokolow/rust-cli-boilerplate/README.md

 ### Tips

 * Edit the `DEFAULT` command.
 That's what it's there for.
+* Feel free to hang your own nightly-only optimizations off the `nightly` feature.
 * You can use `just` from any subdirectory in your project.
 It's like `git` that way.
 * `just path/to/project/` (note the trailing slash) is equivalent to `(cd path/to/project; just)`
 * `just path/to/project/command` is equivalent to `(cd path/to/project; just command)`